 As I said in my previous blog, all three athletes from the 2016 Olympic final were ahead of Johnson’s world record pace at 300m because they started out incredibly fast.
 Johnson, however, ran a much more controlled race and he was able to cover the last 100m in 11.52; much faster than others.
 James and Merritt struggled and they didn’t even go under 12.5 seconds whereas van Niekerk had enough in the tank to hold on for the world record.

-*van Niekerk’s time without reaction time is 42.85 which is even faster than Michael Johnson’s world-record flying 4x400m relay split of 42.94 from the 1993 World Championships in Stuttgart.
+Van Niekerk’s time without reaction time is 42.85 which is even faster than Michael Johnson’s fastest-ever 4x400m relay split of 42.94** from the 1993 World Championships in Stuttgart.

-Note: The splits from the 2016 Olympic Final aren’t official and should be rounded to tenths instead of two-hundredths of a second like I wrote in the table and chart.
+*The splits from the 2016 Olympic Final aren’t official and should be rounded to tenths instead of two-hundredths of a second like I did.
 I used my own methods to estimate the splits using a 50 fps video of the race, but it’s impossible to get conclusive and 100% correct splits.

 2) Stride Frequency (steps per second)